informatics-isi-edu/ermrestjs/doc/api.md

 These references will behave and reflect state according to the mode.
 For instance, in a `view` mode on a table some columns may be hidden.

-Usage example:
+Usage:
 ```
-// ...we already have an uncontextualized reference "ref"
+// assumes we have an uncontextualized `Reference` object
-var viewRef = ref.contextualize.view;
+var viewable = reference.contextualize.view;
-// ref is unchanged
-// viewRef now has a reconfigured reference
-// for e.g., viewRef.columns may look different from ref.columns
 ```
+The `reference` is unchanged, while `viewable` now represents a reconfigured reference.
+For instance, `viewable.columns` may be different compared to `reference.columns`.

 **Kind**: instance property of <code>[Reference](#ERMrest.Reference)</code>